KennyLowe/architecture-center/docs/microservices/interservice-communication.md

 # Designing microservices: Interservice communication

 Communication between microservices must be efficient and robust.
 With lots of small services interacting to complete a single transaction, this can be a challenge.
 In this chapter, we look at the tradeoffs between asynchronous messaging versus synchronous APIs.
-Then we look at some of the challenges in designing resilient inter-service communication, and the role that a service mesh can play.
+Then we look at some of the challenges in designing resilient interservice communication, and the role that a service mesh can play.

 ![](./images/interservice-communication.png)